-The election will be co-ordinated across the Tees Valley area by the Combined Authority Returning Officer (CARO), who is based at Stockton-on-Tees Borough Council, however local arrangements for Darlington will be delegated to the Local Returning Officer.
+The election will be co-ordinated across the Tees Valley area by the Combined Authority Returning Officer (CARO), who is based at Stockton-on-Tees Borough Council[external link], however local arrangements for Darlington will be delegated to the Local Returning Officer.

 Further information on the TVCAM elections can be found on the Tees Valley Combined Authority Returning Officer website [external link].

 The Electoral Commission and Mencap have produced anEasy Read Guide to Voting in the May Local and Combined Authority Elections in England.